Develop genuine skill, understanding and confidence, and take your practice to a professional level with our MA Design.

 How will I be taught?

-You’ll learn through lectures, seminars, talks, taught sessions, individual and group tutorials, and studio critiques.
+You’ll learn through lectures, seminars, workshops, talks, individual and group tutorials, studio critiques and self-directed study.

-Our collaborative structure also means that you’ll learn from each other – for instance, Illustration or Photography students might engage in debates with a range of other Art and Design students.
+Our collaborative structure also means that you’ll learn from each other – for instance, Illustration, Photography, Textiles or Painting students might engage in debates with a range of other Art and Design students.

 Technical Demonstrators, who manage our workshop facilities, provide teaching and support across a wide range of subject specialisms.
 Your learning is also supported by specialist librarians.